 XML-RPC is an excellent tool for establishing a wide variety of connections between computers.

 XML-RPC offers integrators an opportunity to use a standard vocabulary and approach for exchanging information.

-XML-RPC's most obvious field of application is connecting different kinds of environments, allowing Java to talk with Perl to talk with Python to talk with ASP, and so on.
+XML-RPC's most obvious field of application is connecting different kinds of environments, allowing Java to talk with Perl, Python, ASP, and so on.